 The 120 mile stretch along the Mississippi River south from Baton Rouge once contained almost 500 New Orleans plantations.
 Today you can visit 10 historic plantation estates along the Great River Road in New Orleans Plantation Country—but read this entire article (please) because there is much more to see and do in this amazing #USGulfCoast destination in addition to tours of New Orleans Plantations.

-While River Parishes Tourist Commission (aka New Orleans Plantation Country)—and various properties, attractions, and restaurants—hosted McCool Travel for much of this glorious trip, please be certain that my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.
+While River Parishes Tourist Commission (aka New Orleans Plantation Country) hosted McCool Travel for much of this glorious trip, please be certain that my message is carefully crafted for my awesome audience so that you can make informed decisions in order to Travel Happy on future trips.

 Where Are New Orleans Plantations?